 In the worst case scenario, when a building must be unexpectedly razed, the investor takes a huge hit on the originally assessed value of the building and in addition must pay the costs of demolition.
 Subsequent to that, the investor must make the decision of whether or not to rebuild.
 All told, if the investor did not have legal protections in place before the real estate transaction, their ability to successfully gain relief from the seller may be limited.

-Prior to investing in a commercial real estate property, the investor may be wise to consult a lawyer, like attorney Timothy Kassouni, a real estate appeals lawyer in Sacramento, CA. Based on their recommendations, provisions can be added to the terms of the sales contract that protect the buyer in the event that catastrophic construction defects are discovered post-closing.
+Prior to investing in commercial real estate property, the investor may be wise to consult a lawyer, like a real estate appeals lawyer.
+Based on their recommendations, provisions can be added to the terms of the sales contract that protect the buyer in the event that catastrophic construction defects are discovered post-closing.

 Construction Defects in New and Old Construction